A new age in HIV

 What is HIV?

-HIV (human immunodeficiency virus) attacks the cells in your immune system that help fight infection.
-When these cells are destroyed, your body can’t protect against infections and certain cancers.
-Without treatment, HIV can slowly destroy the immune system and progress to AIDS (acquired immunodeficiency syndrome).
+HIV stands for human immunodeficiency virus.
+It attacks the cells in your immune system that help fight infection.
+Without these cells, your body can’t protect against infections and certain cancers.
+Without treatment, HIV can slowly destroy the immune system.
+It can then progress to AIDS (acquired immunodeficiency syndrome).
 AIDS is the most advanced stage of HIV infection.

 Who can get HIV?

-Anyone can get HIV, regardless of age, gender, race, religion, relationship status, or sexual orientation.
+Anyone can get HIV.
+That includes people of any age, gender, race or religion.
+You can get HIV regardless of your relationship status or sexual orientation.
 If you are sexually active or use injection drugs, you can get HIV.
-You and your sex partners can protect each other through regular HIV/STI testing, and by using condoms or other prevention options like PrEP.
+You and your sex partners can protect each other through regular HIV/STI testing.
+You can also use condoms or other prevention options like PrEP.

 How is HIV spread?

-You cannot get HIV by kissing, hugging, touching, shaking hands, sharing food/drinks, or using public toilets.
+You cannot get HIV by kissing, hugging, touching or shaking hands.
+It is not spread by sharing food and drinks or using public toilets.

 Undetectable=